freshing/junior-project/README.md

 ## Sidenotes

 This task is not hard, we know it.
-But it's designed to check if you know all tricks of CSS&HTML, but to see how you organize your code, how you use frameworks (even though this use is minimal).
+But it's designed not to check if you know all tricks of CSS&HTML, but to see how you organize your code, how you use frameworks (even though this use is minimal).

 ## Submitting your work